-Step 2 (optional) Create staticports.ini Files
+Step 2 Create staticports.ini Files

-If you wish, you may set up two staticports.ini files, one for each set of nodes.
-For information on staticports.ini, see Section 4.6.3, "Using Custom Port Numbers (the "Static Ports" Feature)".
+Create two staticports.ini files, one for each set of nodes.
+You need to have a staticports.ini file because you need to ensure that you get the same ports when you install from either node.
+For information on staticports.ini, see Section 4.4.4, "Using Custom Port Numbers (the "Static Ports" Feature)".

-Step 3 Install OracleAS Metadata Repository and Oracle Internet Directory
+Step 3 Install OracleAS Metadata Repository and Oracle Internet Directory on the Shared Drive from Node 1

 Install OracleAS Metadata Repository and Oracle Internet Directory in the same Oracle home by selecting Identity Management and OracleAS Metadata Repository in the Select Installation Type screen.
-This option creates a new database for the OracleAS Metadata Repository and a new Oracle Internet Directory.
+This option creates a new database for the Oracle AS Metadata Repository and a new Oracle Internet Directory.

-The steps are the same as those listed in step 2, "Install OracleAS Infrastructure" on page 11-7, with these differences:
+The steps are the same as those listed in step 2, "Install OracleAS Infrastructure on the Shared Drive from Node 1" on page 11-13, with these differences: